isomerpages/govtech-stp/_travellers-from-malaysia/02a-pca-overview.md

 Employees will be required to abide by prevailing local public health requirements and safe distancing measures throughout their entire stay in Singapore.

-They will be required to act on MOM’s SMS, which will be sent within 1 to 3 days of his/her arrival, asking him/her to download the Homer mobile app and register their mobile number.
+They will be required to act on MOM’s SMS, which will be sent within 1 to 3 days of his/her arrival, asking him/her to download the Homer mobile application and register their mobile number.
 The employee must have a thermometer to take and report his/her temperature 3 times a day using the Homer app.

 They will be allowed to use public transportation only after completing their SHN period and having tested negative for COVID-19.